There are 3 different ways to pronounce the final -ed sound of regular past tense verbs.

 Voiced means that when you make the sound, you can feel a vibration in your throat.
 Place your hand on the front of your neck.
 If you say, “Mmmmm….” you will feel a vibration in your throat.

 Unvoiced means that when you make the sound, you can’t feel a vibration in your throat.
 Place your hand on the front of your neck.
 If you say, “Sshhhh…” you will not feel a vibration in your throat.

-A common pronunciation mistake made by non-native English speakers is adding an extra syllable to regular past tense verbs.
+For many English learners whose first language is syllable-timed (unlike English, which is stress-timed), a common pronunciation mistake is to add an extra syllable to regular past tense verbs.